kingmohbil/private-club/README.md

 ![Private club](https://user-images.githubusercontent.com/96872857/227736176-fe75b98d-ba12-4ba1-9479-0eed9a153600.png)

-The private club project is a simple project that you can create a message anonymously that your name is invisible and the only thing that is visible is the message it self that is only for the non admin user, to access the website you must first login without logging in you can't access the website, after authenticating the user can create a message, if the user wants to view the author of the message and the additional information about it he can join the VIP lounge and submitting a secret password which you need to get from the website owner obviously me :), after becoming a VIP user you can view the author of the messages and the time they are created at, deleting the messages as well, you can visit the website <a href="">here</a>.
+The private club project is a simple project that you can create a message anonymously that your name is invisible and the only thing that is visible is the message it self that is only for the non admin user, to access the website you must first login without logging in you can't access the website, after authenticating the user can create a message, if the user wants to view the author of the message and the additional information about it he can join the VIP lounge and submitting a secret password which you need to get from the website owner obviously me :), after becoming a VIP user you can view the author of the messages and the time they are created at, deleting the messages as well, you can visit the website <a href="https://private-club-production.up.railway.app/">here</a>, the secret vip password is 'secret key', it's for testing only.

 ## Attributions